wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

     - [x] Vanilla
     - [ ] WAP
     - [ ] Custom
-- Main File - Iron Sights Aligned - Mod Support (Uncheck patches for any mods you skipped earlier in the guide)
+- Main File - Iron Sights Aligned - Mod Support - **UNCHECK** patches for any mods you skipped earlier in the guide.
   - Weapon Meshes:
     - [ ] Vanilla
     - [x] Tale of Two Wastelands